DeclanChidlow/vale.rocks/src/posts/my-experience-biohacking.md

 The flesh surrounding the magnet doesn't directly attach but instead forms a pocket of sorts in which the magnet can freely move.
 Pushing against the edges of the pocket is how sensing is achieved.
 Getting near a really big magnet -- or even one of a moderate size, like those that hold a door/gate or that release magnetic security tags -- can swiftly rotate the magnet within its pocket, which feels rather nauseating.

-Mid-December, I noticed the magnet became stronger.
+Mid-December of 2024, I noticed the magnet became stronger.
 Objects that I previously could not pick up became manageable -- provided there was sufficient surface area and my hands weren't sweaty.
-I'm not quite certain what caused this.
-Perhaps it's migrated closer to the surface?
-I'm unsure.
+This was likely a result of it settling further and possibly migrating slightly closer to the surface.

-One thing I didn't expect is that I'm conscious of it being inside me.
-I don't know if it's completely psychological, and I'm duping myself into feeling it whenever I'm trying to decide if I'm aware of its presence.
-I would almost have expected my brain to treat it the same as other body parts.
-It feels like part of me, but at the same time, I can feel there is something in my hand that isn't strictly 'me'.
+I don't know if it was completely psychological and if I was duping myself into feeling it whenever I was trying to decide if I was aware of its presence, but I didn't expect it to take me several months to cease being conscious of it inside me.
+It felt like part of me, but at the same time, it felt like there was something in my hand that wasn't strictly 'me'.
+At some point a few months post implant though, it transitioned to feeling very much like part of me -- a feature of my body.

+I can best explain this in how the sense evolved.
+When I first got my magnet, the sensation it provided was undoubtedly touch.
+It felt like something was touching the inside of my hand, as unpleasant as that sounds.
+As time progressed, however, this transitioned into its own sensation.
+When I lightly brush the knife's edge of my hand against something, or something lightly brushes against it, I don't recognise it as the sensation I know as touch, but instead as a separate sensation I recognise as magnetism.

+Oftentimes I don't even consciously identify the sensation, and it is simply just another bit of stimulus I'm subconsciously aware of.
+I'll pass my hand by a magnet and be intuitively aware that there is a magnet there without consciously registering it.
+I suppose that's testament to the plasticity of the human brain in that I've switched from consciously feeling touch to instinctively interpreting it as a sense, as I would touch or taste.

 Also, for some reason, it feels odd that it works underwater.
 I'm not sure why.
 Intellectually, I understand that magnets work underwater and thus that the magnet in my hand should -- so I don't know why my brain is seemingly confused by it.
 Perhaps it is just highlighting the absurdity of having a magnet implant because I'm in a different environment?

 ## Frequently Asked Questions

-As you'd expect, I've been asked a _lot_ of questions about my magnet. [^3] Most of the questions you may think to ask are already covered by Dangerous Things' [X-Series Implantable Transponder FAQ](https://forum.dangerousthings.com/t/x-series-implantable-transponder-faq/28), but I'll cover some more here.
+As you'd expect, I've been asked a _lot_ of questions about my magnet. [^4] Most of the questions you may think to ask are already covered by Dangerous Things' [X-Series Implantable Transponder FAQ](https://forum.dangerousthings.com/t/x-series-implantable-transponder-faq/28), but I'll cover some more here.

 ### Will it set off metal detectors?

 People seem adamant that I'm going to get pinned down and held at gunpoint when going through airport security, but I haven't had any issue on international flights.
 I'd suggest that the magnet is just so small that it isn't even detected by devices of that fidelity, and if it were, it would be extremely obvious that it is internal, not external, and unlikely to pose a safety risk.
-I've read numerous reports from other implant owners, and none seem to have encountered issue.
+I've read numerous reports from other implant owners, and none seem to have encountered issues.

 Dangerous Things' FAQ also indicates that it [isn't an issue](https://forum.dangerousthings.com/t/x-series-implantable-transponder-faq/28#faq-checkpoints).

 ### Are you going to get more?

 More magnets?
 Almost certainly not.
-As wonderful as it would be, the most likely reason I’d have to have my magnet removed is because of <abbr title="Magnetic Resonance Imaging">MRI</abbr>s or other such medical procedures.
-Adding more would make the removal more of an ordeal, and I’m not certain I’m on board with that potential risk and inconvenience.
+As wonderful as it would be, the most likely reason I'd have to have my magnet removed is because of <abbr title="Magnetic Resonance Imaging">MRI</abbr>s or other such medical procedures.
+Adding more would make the removal more of an ordeal, and I'm not certain I'm on board with that potential risk and inconvenience.

 More body mods?
 Most likely in the future.
-If I ever find myself in frequent interaction with an RFID/NFC access control system, I'd consider some form of short field communication chip.
+If I ever find myself in frequent interaction with an RFID/NFC access control system, I'd consider some form of short-field communication chip.
+Ideally one that lights up.
 I'd also really like a payment chip, though they aren't feasible in Australia currently, and when they are, I'd fear of technological innovation leaving me with an obsolete implant that I'd have to get removed.

 I must say, I would find something quite comical about being able to say, 'My hand has 1 kB of user-writable memory' in total seriousness, though.